evolzed/armlogic/.github/ISSUE_TEMPLATE/issue_template_data_process.md

+---
-name: Tracking issue
+name: Feature request
-about: Use this template for tracking new features.
+about: Suggest an idea for this project
+title: ''
+labels: ''
+assignees: ''

+---